JackHalgh/The-Seasonal-Soundscap-Project/index.md

 ![Equipment](https://user-images.githubusercontent.com/74665965/105877931-68d13000-5ff8-11eb-9be6-a970ac7366b6.jpg)

-Ponds are packed full of all kinds of bizarre popping & scratching sounds, check it out: https://soundcloud.com/wildaudiojack
+Ponds are packed full of all kinds of bizarre popping & scratching sounds!

 Much like an ornithologist can identify bird species by listening to their calls in a woodland, it's possible to listen to the different sounds made by aquatic insects, fish, amphibians & even aquatic plants underwater in a pond to infer biological activity and richness.